Senior Ethan Vaughn won in straight sets at No. 5 singles.

 No. 5 Ethan Vaughn (UM) def.
 Landon Barlow (WSU) 6-2, 6-4

 No. 6 Sanjay Goswami (WSU) vs. Peter Mimnagh-Fleming (UM) 7-6 (7-4), 2-6, 1-0 unfinished

 - Online Stores

-On the second day of a back-to-back the Montana men's tennis team was unable to buck its losing...
+On the second day of a back-to-back, the Montana men's tennis team couldn't stay hot, dropping a ...

 Friday afternoon's match between Montana and Montana State didn't count toward either team's Big ...